 |Ricoh GR II||Y||stereo||mono||-||-||micro||2.0||Y||Y||-||Ricoh GR II|

 It is notable that the 1DX Mark II has a microphone port, which is missing on the GR III.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 Studio photographers will appreciate that the Canon 1D X Mark II (unlike the GR III) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 1DX Mark II and the GR III are recent models that are part of the current product line-up.
-The 1DX Mark II replaced the earlier Canon 1DX, while the GR III followed on from the Ricoh GR II.
+The GR III is a recent model that features in the current product line-up of Ricoh.
+In contrast, the 1DX Mark II has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the 1DX Mark II was succeeded by the Canon 1DX Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Ricoh websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 1D X Mark II and the Ricoh GR III?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Canon EOS-1D X Mark II: